How does senior dental insurance work? Dental coverage (or lack thereof) depends on which insurance you have. Let’s review the major options below:

 Can I switch my dental plan?

-You definitely can.
+You definitely can switch dental plans.
 You just have to apply for a new one, but don’t worry, you are guaranteed to be approved.
-Still, please do not cancel for former plan until you have received confirmation that you are enrolled in the new one.
+Still, please do not cancel your former plan until you have received confirmation that you are enrolled in the new one.

 Is Senior dental worth it?

-Usually Senior Dental can save you money on regular teeth cleanings and check ups over just paying those fees directly to the dentist.
-Just make sure you select a dental plan that includes your dentist “in network”.
+Usually Senior Dental can save you money on regular teeth cleanings and checkups over paying those fees directly to the dentist.

 You should also find a plan with a decent “maximum payout.”
 As we mentioned above, the maximum payout is the most the insurance company will pay towards your dental cost in one year.
 Some plans have very low maximum payouts and should be avoided.